Wedding of Harald, Crown Prince of Norway, and Sonja Haraldsen

 The wedding of Harald, Crown Prince of Norway, and Sonja Haraldsen took place on Thursday, 29 August 1968, at Oslo Cathedral.
 The wedding was the culmination of a nine-year courtship as King Olav V, Harald's father, was reluctant to permit his son and heir to marry a commoner.
+It was the first European royal wedding in which an heir apparent married a non-royal bloodline.

-Since 1991, Harald and Sonja have been King and Queen of Norway.
+In 1991, Harald and Sonja became King and Queen of Norway, until Harald's death on 28 August 2026, aged 89, just one day before their 58th wedding anniversary.